EVE Burst Error: Gameplay

 The game features a branching narrative where two different protagonists, one male and one female, provide different perspectives on the story.
 The game introduced a unique twist to the system by allowing the player to switch between both protagonists at any time during the game, instead of finishing one protagonist's scenario before playing the other.
 EVE Burst Error often requires the player to have both protagonists co-operate with each other at various points during the game.

 Plot

 The game follows two protagonists: Marina and Kojiroh.
 Marina is an incredibly skilled intelligence agent tasked with protecting a girl named Mayako Mido, who is the daughter of a Japanese diplomat to a fictional Middle Eastern country called Eldia.
 As the attacks on Mayako ramp up in severity, however, a dangerous government dispute seems to be at the center of these threats.
 Kojiroh is a private investigator that can't seem to get a case, until a stroke of good luck lands him with a case looking for a school principal's missing painting.
 Kojiroh soon investigates a string of murders that pulls her into a larger case concerning both the Japanese and Eldian government, and the two cases are coincidentally connected to one another.

+Releases

+The PC-98 version was released on 22 November 1995.
+The game was later ported to consoles, with mature content censored.
+An English version on Windows came out in April 1999, also censored.
+In 2026 a fan patch translating the original, uncensored PC-98 version into English was made available; based on the official English localisation, it adjusted "55-60%" of the script to be closer to the Japanese original, such as by removing an overwhelming abundance of Bill Clinton jokes.